• Skip to primary navigation

 Cook Museum of Natural ScienceDecatur

-The Cook Museum of Natural Science is a state-of-the-art natural science museum in downtown Decatur, AL. It provides a hands0on, immersive experience where kids can explore, interact with, and learn about nature.
+The Cook Museum of Natural Science is a state-of-the-art natural science museum in downtown Decatur, AL. It provides a hands-on, immersive experience where kids can explore, interact with, and learn about nature.
 You'll leave the Cook Museum feeling fulfilled by the memories made and amazed by the things you saw and learned.

 Point Mallard ParkDecatur